SupreetTadeparti/MathWhiz/README.md

-Name:
-MathWhiz
+🧠 MathWhiz
-Domain:
-mathwhiz.biz
+Domain: mathwhiz.biz

-Description:
+Description
-Application that generates manim videos from user prompt for teachers and student
+MathWhiz is an application that generates Manim videos from user prompts, catering to the needs of teachers and students.
+With its intuitive features, users can easily create engaging educational content.

-Features:
+Features
-Login page, user auth, saved videos, voiceover.
+🔒 Login page and user authentication
+💾 Saved videos for easy access
+🎙️ Voiceover capabilities
-Created by:
+Created by
+👨‍💻 Lucas Reilly
+👩‍💻 Supreet Tadeparti
+👨‍💻 Julian Ubico
-Lucas Reilly, Supreet Tadeparti, Julian Ubico, Rishab Fulke
+👨‍💻 Rishab Fulke